maxxjonesyy/chat_app/README.md

 About
 ---
 I wanted to create a Chat-app, in that nature it needed to send and receive data in real-time.
 I used react context api to pass data around the app and firebase to authenticate users and store messages, users, and channel information.
-It was a great challenge and i'm very pleased with the current state, i will continue to update and add features down the road.
+It was a great challenge and I'm very pleased with the current state, I will continue to update and add features down the road.

 Technologies
 ---